 4. Ensure confidentiality

-Helping employees with issues like personal concerns, healthcare benefits, and HR policies and procedures requires a great deal of trust between employers and employees.
+Helping employees with issues like personal concerns, employee benefits, and HR policies and procedures requires a great deal of trust between employers and employees.
 It's vital to show sensitivity to what your employees are going through while validating their concerns.
-Making employees feel safe and comfortable about coming to you with any concerns they have is important in fostering a relationship of honesty and trust.
+Making employees feel safe and comfortable about coming to you with any concerns they have is essential for fostering a relationship of honesty and trust.

 6. Be direct